GerardoConsuelos/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-A collection of examples on deep learning architectures and pipelines (Pytorch)
+A collection of examples on deep learning architectures and pipelines (Keras and Pytorch)